biocore/songbird/README.md

     --o-visualization regression-summary.qzv
 ```

-We can also generate _Q<sup>2</sup>_ values by comparing these plots to a baseline model's plots as follows:
+We can _view two versions of these statistics at once_ as follows:
 ```
 qiime songbird multinomial \
     --i-table redsea.biom.qza \